Things To Do In Norfolk

 Things to do in Norfolk Cromer Beach

-There’s plenty of things to do in Norfolk, with beautiful beaches and coastlines that stretch from Brancaster beach to Gorleston Sea.
+There are plenty of activities and attractions in Norfolk, with beautiful beaches and coastlines that stretch from Brancaster beach to Gorleston Sea.

-Or suppose you prefer your holidays more active.
-In that case, there are plenty of fun activities on offer, including surfing lessons at Mundesley beach, kayaking around Scolt Head Island National Nature Reserve or sailing across The Wash from King’s Lynn Marina.
+If you enjoy active holidays, plenty of fun activities are on offer, including surfing lessons at Mundesley Beach, kayaking around Scolt Head Island National Nature Reserve or sailing across The Wash from King’s Lynn Marina.

 Related: